Immersive Design Research Lab

 We are engaged community partners, mobilized to empower the people of our diverse neighborhoods (both as hosts and as entrusted keepers) linking our rivers and magnificent ocean along an unbroken green ring of healthy activities; working to become a model of culture driving sustainable human living at the urban ocean interface.

 Applied Research, Teaching, and Practice

 The lab provides an opportunity to create designed environments that simultaneously stimulate and read human behavior.
 The research allows for a low-expenditure means to study human learning and response within real-world simulations.
 This work has applications ranging from disaster relief training to strategic merchandising and consumer behavior studies.
 Interdisciplinary at the core, the research is designed to develop a hybrid material/immaterial context and draws on geo- and psycho-spatial expertise developed through collaborating partners from architecture, engineering, psychology, neuro- and behavioral science, computer science, sociology, anthropology, business, film, human factors, and the arts and design.

 The IDRL, established in 2015 and recognized by the CSU Office of the Chancellor, was made possible through a catalytic donation from Nissan Design America and an award by the CSULB Office of Research and Sponsored Programs (ORSP).
-Special thanks to the Department of Design, the College of the Arts, Arlena Kauppi, and Cyrus Parker-Jeannette.
+The Immersive Design Research Lab has been located in the CSULB University Library since 2018, Rm.
+007B (adjacent the the library i-space) Special thanks to Roman Kochan and the University Library, the Department of Design, the College of the Arts, Arlena Kauppi, and Cyrus Parker-Jeannette.